2014 United States House of Representatives elections in Hawaii: District 2

 The 2nd district encompasses the rest of the island of Oahu, including the Windward, North Shore, Central and Leeward regions, as well as the entire state outside of Oahu.
 This includes the areas located in the counties of Kauai (which includes the islands of Kauaʻi, Niʻihau, Lehua and Kaʻula), Maui (which consists of the islands of Maui, Kahoolawe, Lānai, Molokai except for a portion of Molokai that comprises Kalawao County and Molokini) and Hawaii County coextensive with the Island of Hawaii, often called "the Big Island".
-The incumbent is Democrat Tulsi Gabbard, who has represented the district since 2013.
-She was elected with 77% of the vote in 2012 and the district has a PVI of D+21.
+The incumbent was Democrat Tulsi Gabbard, who had represented the district since 2013.
+She was elected with 77% of the vote in 2012.
+The district had a PVI of D+21.